joostkremers/nswbuff/README.md

 ![nswbuff screen shot 2](custom-setup.png)

 This screen shot shows the same buffer switch, from `nswbuff.el` to `README.md`, but this time the `README.md` buffer is shown during switching.
 Executing `nswbuff-switch-to-next-buffer` would show the `*scratch*` buffer.
-Note that the screen shot also shows that the face and colors used for displaying the buffer names are fully customizable.
+Note that the screen shot also shows that the face and colours used for displaying the buffer names are fully customisable.

 ## Customizing the buffer list ##